 Eden Kane was born Richard Sarstedt on 29 March 1942 in Delhi, India, where his father was the accountant to a prosperous tea merchant.
-His family returned home to Britain in the mid-fifties.
+His family returned home to Britain in the mid-fifties when his father died.

 While at school, Richard and his brothers, Peter and Robin, formed their own skiffle group.

 But it was as a solo artist that Richard found success.
-He won a 1960 talent contest and immediately joined forces with the management team of Philip Waddilove and Michael Barclay of Audio Enterprises.
+He won a 1960 talent contest in a Chelsea cinema and immediately joined forces with the management team of Philip Waddilove and Michael Barclay of Audio Enterprises.